7shi/dante-la-el/Inferno/MT/compare-en.md

 and you will see those who are content
 </td></tr>
 <tr><td>Bard-1</td><td align="right">118</td><td>
-and you will see people who are content
+and you will see those who are content
 </td></tr>
 <tr><td>Bard-2</td><td align="right">118</td><td>
-And you will see those who are content
+and you will see those who are content
 </td></tr>
 <tr><td>DeepL</td><td align="right">118</td><td>
 And thou shalt see those who are contented